What To Know About Traumatic Brain Injuries (TBIs)

 Protecting the Health of TBI Victims

 As information about TBIs has become more available, the public is also more aware of how it can affect long-term health.
 That’s why it’s so important for you to secure the services of a personal injury law firm after you suffer a TBI that was the result of the negligence of a third party.

-The Leifer Law Firm is an experienced personal injury attorney that serves Boca Raton, Fort Lauderdale and West Palm Beach.
+Leifer & Ramirez is an experienced personal injury attorney that serves Boca Raton, Fort Lauderdale and West Palm Beach.
 We have the expertise to help you with your TBI claim, and we know that the more information you have about TBIs, the better you will be able to understand our process.
 Contact us today to see how we can help you with your case.